techidaily/site-windows11/source/_posts/ensure-smooth-os-operation-autoupdate-and-change-amd-drivers.md

  When you uninstall a display driver, your secondary monitor can stop working.
 This will happen if your monitor's HDMI cable is directly connected to the port on your dedicated graphics unit.
 Your secondary display should work again as you reinstall the graphics driver.

- After the restart, you can[update your AMD Radeon graphics driver](https://www.makeuseof.com/update-amd-radeon-graphics-driver-windows-11/) using AMD Software.
+ After the restart, you can [update your AMD Radeon graphics driver](https://www.makeuseof.com/update-amd-radeon-graphics-driver-windows-11/) using AMD Software.
 Install the driver and restart your PC to see if the error is resolved.

 ## 4\.
 Use a System Restore Point

  A restore point helps you recover your computer when a bad Windows update or driver installation causes the system to malfunction.
 You can use a restore point to undo the changes without affecting your data and files.

  Unfortunately, using a System Restore point requires you made one in the past.
 If you haven't made any, now's a good time to get into the habit of making them.
-Check out[how to make a System Restore point on Windows](https://www.makeuseof.com/windows-11-create-restore-point/) for more information.
+Check out [how to make a System Restore point on Windows](https://www.makeuseof.com/windows-11-create-restore-point/) for more information.

 To undo the recent changes using a restore point: